Firebreather-heart/solstice/README.md

 - Passwords are encrypted and stored securely.

 ### 2. Dashboard
-- The dashboard provides an overview of the user's financial situation.
+- The dashboard provides an overview of the user's finances.
-- It includes visualizations and charts for income, expenses, and savings.
+- It includes visualizations and charts for income, expenses, and savings for every month.

 ### 3. Income Tracking
 - Users can input and track their income from various sources.